gesellc/flash-mob-programming/README.md

-# Flash Mob Programming - Trust over Performance
+# Flash Mob Programming - Trust First

-A mob programming format, aimed towards creating trust quickly in a newly formed mob.
+A mob programming format, aimed towards creating trust quickly in newly formed mobs.

 # Guiding Questions

-Is there a small set of rules that helps a newly formed mob to build trust quickly?
+Can a small set of rules help a newly formed mob to build trust quickly?

 Can the same mob then transition to more relaxed mobbing practices, improving flow of progress and learning?